University or TAFE?

 Before you decide whether university or TAFE is for you, you first need to know the differences between the two.

-University for high school students usually means a bachelor, associate or honours degree, these are also known as undergraduate courses.
-At RMIT these degrees are designed to kickstart your career by giving you hands-on learning and industry experience.
+For high school students, univeristy usually means a bachelor’s, associate or honours degree.
+These are also known as undergraduate courses.
+At RMIT, these degrees are designed to kickstart your career by giving you hands-on learning and industry experience.

 So, what is TAFE?

-TAFE (Technical and Further Education), also known as vocational study, includes certificates and diplomas.
-These courses can vary in length from 12 months to as little as 6 months.
-RMIT’s TAFE courses give you the skills to work in a technical trade career.
-TAFE is also a way for a student to progress into a university course when they complete their initial studies.
+TAFE, also known as vocational study, includes certificates and diplomas.
+These courses can vary in length from 6-12 months.
+RMIT’s TAFE courses give you the skills to work in a technical trade career, such as construction or youth work.

 Making your decision